Big Game Hunt Draw Information

 View draw results, check your bonus points, update your credit card information and apply for hunts issued though the draw system when available.
 Hunters may apply using the online service or with a paper application.

 2015 - 2016 Fall Hunt Draw Information

-The Arizona Game and Fish Department now is accepting online applications for 2015 hunt permit-tags issued through the draw process for deer, fall turkey, fall javelina, bighorn sheep, fall buffalo and pheasant (the draw process for elk and pronghorn antelope took place in early April).
-Hopeful hunters can apply online.
+Only hours remain to apply for 2015 hunt permit-tags issued through the draw process for deer, fall turkey, fall javelina, bighorn sheep, fall buffalo and pheasant.

 Use the application for the draw and leftover process

 2015 Pronghorn Antelope and Elk Hunt Draw Results Available!

 The results are available by visiting https://az.gov/azgfd/draw/home.xhtml and scrolling down to “View results and bonus points” or calling the department at (602) 942-3000 and pressing “2.”

 25,932: The total number of permit-tags issued.

 150,915: The total number of those who applied for hunts or bonus points.

 111,588: The total number of applications submitted (paper application and online).